 Key items in the menu across the top of the page.

 Prepare for your website provides a list of tasks to prepare, format and organize your content for a website and will ensure your website design is all you want it to be.
-The Resources & Articles page will be an ever growing resource list to help you manage your website and your art career.
-So check back to this page often for new resources.
-The Members area is where you can find freebies and discounts for school members.

 Please use the site resources at your disposal and/or check for answers in the comments area at the bottom of each tutorial.
 If you can not find what you are looking for, post your question using the comment form.
 If you see a posted question that you can answer, please post it.
 By subscribing to the comments, you will be notified when an answer is posted and all future comments for that tutorial.
 You can manage your comment subscriptions by using the link under the comment area.